TheAlgorithms/C-Plus-Plus/CONTRIBUTION.md

 # CONTRIBUTION GUIDELINES

 ## Before contributing
-Welcome to [TheAlgorithms/c-plus-plus](https://github.com/TheAlgorithms/C-Plus-Plus)!
-Before sending your pull requests, make sure that you **read the whole guidelines**.
-If you have any doubt on the contribution guide, please feel free to state it clearly in [an issues](https://github.com/TheAlgorithms/C-Plus-Plus/issues/new/choose).
+Welcome to [TheAlgorithms/C-Plus-Plus](https://github.com/TheAlgorithms/C-Plus-Plus)!
+Before submitting pull requests, please make sure that you have **read the whole guidelines**.
+If you have any doubts about this contribution guide, please open [an issue](https://github.com/TheAlgorithms/C-Plus-Plus/issues/new/choose) and clearly state your concerns.

 ## Contributing
 ### Contributor
-We are very happy that you consider implementing algorithms and data structure for others!
-This repository is referenced and used by learners from all over the globe.
+We are very happy that you consider implementing algorithms and data structures for others!
+This repository is referred to and used by learners from around the globe.
 Being one of our contributors, you agree and confirm that:

-- You did your work.
+- You did your own work.
     - No plagiarism allowed.
 Any plagiarized work will not be merged.
-- Your work will be distributed under [MIT License](License) Once your pull request is merged.
+- Your work will be distributed under [MIT License](License) once your pull request has been merged.
 - You submitted work fulfils or mostly fulfils our styles and standards.

 **New implementation** New implementation are welcome!
-**Improving comments** and **Adding test cases** are also highly welcome.
+**Improving comments** and **adding tests** to existing algorithms are much appreciated.

 ### Making Changes

 #### Code
-- Use the directory structure of the repository.
+- Please use the directory structure of the repository.
 - File extension for code should be *.h *.cpp.
-- Don't use **bits/stdc++.h** because this is quite Linux specific and slows down the compiler process.
+- Don't use **bits/stdc++.h** because this is quite Linux specific and slows down the compilation process.
-- Avoid using **struct**.
-Instead use the **class** keyword.
+- Avoid using **struct** and instead use the **class** keyword.
-- You can suggest any change in present algorithms(if needed).
+- You can suggest reasonable changes to existing algorithms.
-- Strictly use snake_case (underscore_separated) in your file names, later to be used by a script.
+- Strictly use snake_case (underscore_separated) in filenames.
-- If you have modified/added code work, make sure the code compiles before submitting.
+- If you have added or modified code, please make sure the code compiles before submitting.
+- Our automated testing runs [__cpplint__](https://github.com/cpplint/cpplint) on all pull requests so please be sure that your code passes before submitting.
-- **Be consistent in use of there guidelines when submitting**
+- **Be consistent in use of these guidelines.**

 #### New File Name guidelines
 - Use lowercase words with ``"_"`` as separator